vippsas/vipps-psp-api/vipps-psp-api-faq.md

 If `Confirmed` contains `TimeOut` or `Cancel`: Set `paymentInfo.status` to `FAIL`?

-## Can Vipps help merchants that have problems with the PSPs use of the Vipps APIs?
+## Can Vipps help merchants that have problems with the PSP's use of the Vipps PSP API?

 Nope.
 Merchants that use Vipps through a PSP must contact the PSP if there are problems.
 This is because Vipps only provides the payment card token to the PSP, and the PSP is responsible for performing the transaction and then to notify Vipps about how it went.

-Simplified:
+Simplified flow when using Vipps through a PSP:

-1. The merchant tells the PSP to do a Vipps payment
+1. The user selects to pay with Vipps at the merchant.
 2. The PSP uses the Vipps PSP API to initiate a payment.
 3. The user confirms the payment in Vipps.
 4. Vipps sends the user's payment card token to the PSP.
 5. The PSP uses the payment card token to perform the payment.
 6. The PSP uses the Vipps PSP API to inform Vipps about how the payment went.
+7. The user gets a confirmation in Vipps.

 It is important to understand that Vipps only provides the payment card token to the PSP.
 Vipps is not involved in the payment process.
-If there are any problems with the payment, it is the PSP who has all the information about that.
+If there are any problems with the payment, it is the PSP that has all the information about that.

 ## Is it possible to skip the landing page?